ArtedeCaderno-IFSULDEMINAS/Arte-de-Caderno/README.md

 #### Logar (/login)

-authenticates the user to the platform
+authenticates the user on the platform by generating the 2-factor code
+method: post
+response: informs the sending of the code to the registered email

+### login with 2 factors authentication (/login2fa)

+it is necessary to pass user password and the 2-factor code containing 8 characters to perform the login
-Method: post
+method: post
+response: returns the data registered in the bank including the jwt token

 **Request:**
 Parameters | Type | Required | Observation